 Looking ahead with Larry

-PORTAGE COUNTY – Portage County Public Library Director Larry Oathout sat down with Portage County Gazette staff to give a monthly update on local library operations.
-This month Oathout talked about the library system’s 40th anniversary and more.
+Portage County Public Library Director Larry Oathout sat down with Portage County Gazette staff to give a monthly update on local library operations.
+This February is a busy one for Oathout and his staff.